p-lambda/dsir/README.md

 This repository contains the [DSIR](https://arxiv.org/abs/2302.03169) data selection tool for selecting relevant language model training data from any raw data source given a target dataset, as well as pre-filtered datasets and some pretrained models.

 DSIR is built for:
-- fast, large-scale (trillion-token scale) data selection from large raw text datasets (Pile, RefinedWeb, RedPajama, ...)
+- fast, large-scale (trillion-token scale) data selection from large raw text datasets (Pile, RefinedWeb, RedPajama, ...).
+There is almost no overhead to selecting more examples (unlike retrieval), other than the time it takes to write the extra examples to disk.
 - selecting data that is distributed like a given target dataset (domain-specific data, Wikipedia, ...).
-Relevance and diversity are balanced automatically.
+Relevance and diversity are balanced automatically by matching the distribution of the target dataset on a feature space (e.g., n-gram frequencies).

 Compute needed:
 - 1 CPU node
-- a large amount of RAM (at least few hundred GB)
+- a decent amount of RAM (at least 64GB - need to hold a couple floats per example in memory)
 - a high number of cores (parallelism on a file level.
 For best performance, use as many CPU cores as data files)

 ![DSIR figure](fig1.png)